sky-clo/clo/testing/README.md

 ### behave

-Inside the scripts/behave folder, you'll find Gherkin .feature files and Pyton test scripts for each of the test stories laid out above.
+Inside the scripts/behave folder, you'll find Gherkin feature files and Python test scripts for each of the test stories described above.

 # Performance Testing